Explore the medications listed in our database.

 Posterior Reversible Encephalopathy Syndrome (PRES): This is a rare disease of the brain that may occur when using fingolimod.
 If you have had a previous episode of PRES, this may not be an appropriate medication for you.
 Make sure your doctor knows you have experienced this before.
 If you experience signs and symptoms of PRES, such as headache, nausea, vomiting, seizures, change in awareness or consciousness, or vision changes, contact your doctor immediately.

 Pregnancy: This medication may cause harm to an unborn fetus and should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
-Women of childbearing age who are taking fingolimod should use an effective method of birth control (e.g., birth control pill, condoms) during treatment, and for 2 months after stopping treatment with fingolimod.
+If you are taking fingolimod and could become pregnant, you should use an effective method of birth control (e.g., birth control pill, condoms) during treatment, and for 2 months after stopping treatment with fingolimod.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking fingolimod, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.